Space News

 That said, Buran was clearly INFLUENCED by the US shuttle, and here the issue becomes complex.

-First of all, they benefitted technically from the American data on the tiles and thermal stresses.
+First of all, they benefited technically from the American data on the tiles and thermal stresses.
 I've read claims that all of that information was published openly in the United States.
 However, such claims have lacked detail.
 How much of that info was published openly?
 Plus, telling everybody what the tiles and other thermal protection was made of is not the same as telling people how to make it.

 Second, and I think equally important, is the question of why the Soviet engineers picked the dimensions that they did for Buran.
 Why is the payload bay the same size as the US shuttle?
 It could have been smaller.
 And why did they seek wings that were roughly the same dimensions?
 We know that the US shuttle wings were dictated by crossrange requirements.
 Why did the Buran designers pick the same crossrange requirements?